 So there you have it – four steps that will help you create a custom theme for your class.
 What other ideas do you have that would help others create engaging custom themes for their class?
 Please share below!

 More of a visual person?
-Click here to watch our step-by-step video on how to create a custom theme in Google Classroom.
+Click here to watch our step-by-step to sign to our program.